Luo-Yihong/luo-yihong.github.io/_pages/about.md

 News
 ===
 - **<font style = "color:#FF8000">[03/2025]</font>** We release <a href="https://tdm-t2x.github.io/">TDM</a>, unifying the trajectory distillation and distribution.
 TDM can distill pre-trained DMs to a few-step generator with better performance with extremely low cost.
-In particular, TDM distills PixArt to a 4-step genrator with **2 A800 hours and outperforms teacher regarding real user preference**.
+In particular, TDM distills PixArt to a 4-step generator with **2 A800 hours and outperforms teacher regarding real user preference**.
 - **<font style = "color:#FF8000">[03/2025]</font>** We release <a href="https://arxiv.org/abs/2503.06652">JDM</a>, a method can add additional control *unkown to teacher* to one-step student.
 Moreover, JDM decouples the condition learning and fidelity learning, enabling improved usage of classifier-free guidance (CFG) and seamless integration of **human feedback learning** (HFL).
 - **<font style = "color:#FF8000">[01/2025]</font>** Two first/co-first author papers accepted to ***ICLR 2025***.